- Chart

 Total Addressable Market (TAM)

-The global clinical diagnostics market is projected to be worth hundreds of billions of dollars, with significant growth expected.
-The global CRO market is also valued in the tens of billions of dollars and is experiencing robust expansion.
-Labcorp is well-positioned to capture a substantial portion of this TAM due to its comprehensive offerings and market leadership.
+The global diagnostics market is valued in the hundreds of billions of dollars and is projected to grow steadily.
+The global drug development services market is also substantial and expanding.
+Labcorp is well-positioned to capture a significant portion of this TAM due to its diversified offerings and established market presence.

 Upturn SWOT Analysis